melanchall/drywetmidi/README.md

 }
 ```

-To get duration of a MIDI file as `TimeSpan` use this code:
+To get duration of a MIDI file as standard `TimeSpan` use this code:

 ```csharp
 TempoMap tempoMap = midiFile.GetTempoMap();